Find a Doctor

 At Tufts MC, we're committed to keeping health care affordable so you can live the healthy life you deserve.

 Insurance coverage for genetic testing varies.
-We can work with you and your health insurance provider to determine what's covered under your plan.
+We can work with you and your health insurance provider to determine what's covered under your plan and keep the cost for genetic testing as low as possible.

 Primary care physicians play an important role in the prevention and early diagnosis of cancer — especially for patients with a genetic cancer predisposition syndrome.
 We value our relationship with PCPs, and we're committed to communicating with you throughout the genetic testing process.